Getting Your Home Ready to Sell

 Days on Market Works Against You

 Homes that sit develop a stigma.
 Buyers assume something is wrong.
-Price reductions follow, and you often end up selling for less than you would have with a correct price from the start.
+Price reductions follow, and sellers commonly end up accepting less than they would have with a correct price from the start.

 How a Comparative Market Analysis Works